Deep infiltrating endometriosis. Stage IV endometriosis.

 However, hormones come with a lot of side effects and so do painkillers, and as mentioned before there is no cure.
 You can possibly manage its growth with hormones and give symptom relief with painkillers, but you can’t reverse it.

 Getting rid of it completely involves having excision surgery, but even with excision surgery, there is a chance of it growing back.
-The approach which you and your doctor choose will depend on the stage, and how severe your signs and symptoms are, and whether you hope to become pregnant.
+The approach which you and your doctor choose will depend on the stage, how severe your signs and symptoms are, and whether you hope to become pregnant.

 Therapies used to help relieve symptoms include:

 Contraceptives, such as birth control pills, patches, and vaginal rings help control the hormones responsible for the build-up of endometrial tissue each month.
 By using them, especially in a continuous cycle, may reduce or even eliminate pain in some cases.

 Gonadotropin-releasing hormone (Gn-RH).
 These drugs block the production of hormones, which stimulate the ovaries.
 They help to lower oestrogen levels and prevent menstruation.
 This causes endometrial tissue to shrink.

 Because they create an artificial menopause, taking a low dose of oestrogen or progestin in the form of HRT along with Gn-RH may decrease menopausal side effects.
 Menstrual periods and the ability to get pregnant return when you stop taking these meds.